mincedvince/recipes-page/README.md

 # recipes-page
-thanksgiving food recipes project project created in html images of includes link to online recipes as well as ingredients and step by step guide.
+Thanksgiving food recipes project. project created in html. images of includes link to online recipes as well as ingredients and step by step guide.